lh218/lh218.github.io/_pages/about.md

 - *2021.05*: &nbsp;🎉 Our paper is accepted by **ICASSP 2021**!

 # 📖 Educations
-- *2022.08 - 2026.07 (now)*: Ph.D.
-Candidate in Computer Science and Engineering Department, CUHK, Hong Kong SAR.
+- *2022.08 - 2026.07*: Ph.D. in Computer Science and Engineering Department, CUHK, Hong Kong SAR.
 - *2017.09 - 2022.07*: Bachelor of Science in Mathematics and Information Engineering (double major), CUHK, Hong Kong SAR.

 <span class='anchor' id='experiences'></span>